eProsima/Fast-DDS-monitor/docs/rst/ros/ros.rst

 Fast DDS Monitor is a useful tool for monitoring and studying a ROS 2 network.
-The automatic discovery of entities in a local network allows to easily see the different Participants that are running, as its Endpoints, the Topics that each one is using, and even the network interfaces they are using to communicate with each another.
+The automatic discovery of entities in a local network allows to easily see the different Participants that are running, as its Endpoints, the Topics that each one is using, and even the network interfaces they are using to communicate with each other.
-Additionally, you could receive statistical data from every endpoint in the network.
+Additionally, one could receive statistical data from every endpoint in the network.
 This data is very useful to analyze the performance and seek any possible communication problem in the network.

 ROS 2 relies on DDS communication protocol to communicate different nodes.